brianium/ansible-civicrm/README.md

 Digital Ocean
 -------------
 *Note for digital ocean:* Digital ocean was a little wonky with SSH keys, this [article](https://www.digitalocean.com/community/articles/how-to-set-up-ssh-keys--2) was helpful.
-Basically after adding your key to digital ocean, you should run something like this:
+Basically after adding your key to digital ocean, you should run something like this on your local machine before running the playbook:

 cat ~/.ssh/id_rsa.pub | ssh root@123.45.56.78 "cat >> ~/.ssh/authorized_keys"